-Let's see now an example about the transfer approach about slight variations between variants.
+Let's see now an example about the transfer approach about slight variations between similar languages.
 The example is about English on one side and European Portuguese and Brazilian on the other side.
-Due to the fact that these two last variants have a very similar syntax, but with some local exceptions, the goal is to avoid a full and dummy duplication.
-For instance, the nominative forms of the third person clitics are largely preferred in Brazilian rather than the oblique form as in European Portuguese.
-The transfer axis relations hold a label to distinguish which axis to use depending on the target object.
+Due to the fact that these two last languages have a very similar syntax, but with some local exceptions, the goal is to avoid a full and dummy duplication in order to ease maintenance of both languages.
+The transfer axis relations hold a label to distinguish which axis to use depending on the target language.